pdiveris/PlanDotCom/README.md

 ## NOTES
 - I originally set to use react-player.
 Because of the notes I thought that I'd have to customize the controls of the player, i.e. remove all controls but the volume ones, so I swapped to native Video HTML5.
 This got eventually working, but after I realised that I didn't need to remove all controls.
-- Nevertheless, that was a god change as it allowed for hover/blur controls.
+- Nevertheless, that was a good change as it allowed for hover/blur controls.
 - There is a Dark/Light switcher.
 It was added to learn the Tailwind CSS4 way of doing it.
-It's imperfect in the sense that I have nt created custom themes, just using the Tailwind CSS selectors.
+It's imperfect in the sense that I have not created custom themes, just using the Tailwind CSS selectors.
 Also,it won't store the preference to **localStore**.
 It means that if you reload the app, it will revert to light.
 - No https has been configured for the purpose of this exercise.
 - I ~~will~~ use Axios to feed React, but in all truth I shouldn't need to, it'd be faster to just use Laravel Blade.